alessandropacielli/autonomous_systems_project/README.md

-# Deep reinforcement learning in PyTorch
+# Deep reinforcement learning with PyTorch
 This repo contains my project work for the Autonomous and Adaptive Systems course taught by professor Mirco Musolesi at the University of Bologna.

 ## Agents